-Group messaging with GroupMe is awesome because it gives you a dedicated space to share photos, videos, animated GIFs, and even locations with friends and family.
+GroupMe is one of the best group chat apps around.
+It’s awesome because it gives you a dedicated space to share photos, videos, and animated GIFs.
+You can also share locations with friends and family.

-The free app lets you set up multiple texting groups.
+Their free group text app lets you set up multiple texting groups.
 It’s great for talking in exclusive chats or sending SMS texts, pictures and videos.

 Line is a mobile messenger app designed to bring friends, family, and loved ones closer together.
 Line gives you free messages, voice calls, and video calls.
 It also offers fun stickers for sharing with friends.